The nimbleMacros package has two goals:

 ## }

-This macro generates a set of priors for parameters of a linear
+LINPRED_PRIORSThis macro generates a set of priors for parameters of a linear

 predictor, also based on the R formula.
 In most cases, we won’t use this